Courses Offered for Upper Elementary Division (3-5)

 As receiving comprehensible input continues in upper elementary, the students’ acquisition of the target language grows as well.
 The use of props and acting for the purpose of storytelling in Spanish remains key.
 This makes acquiring Spanish still a fun an engaging process.
 It is in these grades that reading and writing in Spanish are developed, and output of the Spanish language becomes much more evident.

-The Wolf Library serves our Upper El students and their teachers and parents as well.
+The Wolf Library serves our Upper Elementary students, as well as their teachers and parents.
 We have over 15,000 volumes of books and aim to provide a collection that meets the needs of our students.
 All students visit the library once a week with their class and other times with their teacher’s permission.
-Promoting literacy and the love of reading is paramount to any good library program.
-We strive to help students become users and producers of all types of information.
-The process of research is taught in collaboration with the classroom teacher and the librarian and it is done entirely at school.
-We subscribe to online databases that give students and their families access to resources such as encyclopedias, search engines appropriate for school age children, and web based programs as tools for learning.
-These students are offered participation in the Texas Bluebonnet reading program.
-Fourth and fifth grade students can also participate in the Read it Forward Book Club in the fall and in the spring.
+The library program strives to promote a love of reading, and to help students become users and producers of all types of information.
+Online databases give students and their families access to resources such as encyclopedias, search engines appropriate for school age children, and web-based programs as tools for learning.
+Upper Elementary students are offered participation in the Texas Bluebonnet reading program, and Fourth and Fifth grade students can also participate in the Read it Forward Book Club in the fall and in the spring.
 Noted author visits enrich their learning and are usually coordinated with the Book Fair.